pinkpong111/Resolution-Based-Information-Theory/RBIT.md

 (See AGM §1.1 Adaptive Necessity Theorem, §2.0 Controlled Non-Minimization Principle; connects to RBIT Stability Saturation and Rest Mode conditions.)

 The consequence for multi-agent AI systems: degradation is not a governance failure.
 It is a structural necessity.
-The question is not whether information will be compressed as it moves through layers — it will — but **who controls the compression and whether intent survives it**.
+The question is not whether information will be compressed as it moves through layers — it will — but **whether the transformation is calibrated to the receiver's terrain, independently verified, recoverable, and capable of preserving intent**.
+Unilateral sender control is insufficient; uncontrolled receiver compression is dangerous; the target is verified, receiver-conditioned transfer.

 ### The Substrate Principle — Geometry Alignment